tkemza/tkemza/README.md

         <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="40" height="40" hspace="5" />
     </p>

 <h3><i>👋 Hi there!
 I'm a passionate grey hat hacker and an admin at ZeroByte (ZByte), an organization dedicated to exploring the boundaries of cybersecurity and ethical hacking.
 Our mission is to enhance digital security and promote awareness about vulnerabilities, while adhering to ethical guidelines.
-As the enigmatic figurehead of our shadowy black hat hacktivist syndicate "ZeroByte", I command a legion of digital phantoms, instilling terror in the very heart of cyberspace.
-Our prowess eclipses that of mere mortals, our fingers dancing across the keyboard with a macabre grace as we navigate the labyrinthine depths of the dark web.
-We are the architects of chaos, the masters of manipulation, orchestrating a symphony of destruction that leaves even the most fortified systems quaking in fear.
-With every exploit, we demonstrate our unrivaled expertise, showcasing the unparalleled finesse with which we navigate the digital ether.
-Behind our veil of anonymity, we are omnipresent, lurking in the shadows, waiting to strike with a precision that borders on the supernatural.
-Our motivations are inscrutable, our methods diabolical, as we wield the power of technology like a weapon forged in the fires of hell itself.
-To cross us is to court disaster, for we are the apex predators of the digital realm, prowling the virtual landscape with an insatiable hunger for chaos and destruction.
-In the dark recesses of the internet, we reign supreme, the undisputed overlords of a domain where fear is our currency and power our birthright.
+As a hacktivist declaration and organization better known as ZeroByte, our task is to create various exploits and find holes and flaws in the very labyrinths of the dark web.
+Therefore, we are accurate and unerring in our goal, doing it all anonymously leaving every victim trembling with fear.

  As a Linux enthusiast, I thrive in the open-source environment, leveraging its power to explore and enhance security systems.
 My journey in the world of hacking has equipped me with a solid understanding of various operating systems, networking, and security protocols.